climateinteractive/SDEverywhere/notes/Using SDEverywhere to Make a Vensim Model into a Web Application.md

 sde generate --genhtml {model}
 ~~~

-If you installed the Node-based `http-server`, start it, and then open the web app with the URL it prints.
+If you installed the Node-based `serve`, start it, and then open the web app with the URL it prints.
 ~~~
-http-server build/web
+serve build/web
 ~~~

 If you are using your own web server, configure it to serve files from the `build/web` directory under the model directory.